 Module Number Module Name Responsible Lecturer CMS-CLS-TEA Computational Life Science Teamproject Prof. Dr. Ivo Sbalzarini ivo.sbalzarini@tu-dresden.de Qualification Objectives The students are able to work on a complex research focused project that requires competences from several areas of computational life science.
 The students are able to solve a larger, typical interdisciplinary task in a group of 2 - 4 persons in the field of Computational Life Science.
 The students master the literature research and the use of scientific information sources.
 They have in-depth professional competence as well as extensive methodological and social skills in project management and teamwork.
 Content The content of the module are the interdisciplinary processing, application and communication of a work topic of the student's choice in the fields of biology, biochemistry, biophysics, biomechanics, bioinformatics, biometrics, numerical and statistical methods for the life sciences, mathematical and computational biology, cognitive neurology, computer science methods for the graphical representation and control of simulations, machine learning, biological networks, genomics, and flow simulation.
 Teaching and Learning Methods Research project amounting to 8 lecture hours per week and independent study.
 Prerequisites for Participation No previous specialist knowledge is required.
 Usability The module is a compulsory module for students of Computational Life Science in the Computational Modelling and Simulation Master degree programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a group project report jointly written by the team in 70 hours and an oral presentation in English of 30 minutes.
-Credit Points and Grades 10 credit points can be achieved by completing the module.
+Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of a good by the team in 70 hours and an ominutes. group project report jointly written Credit Points and Grades 10 credit points can be achieved by completing the module.
 The module grade results from the unweighted average of the examination grades.
 Frequency of the Module The module is offered in each summer semester.
 Workload The workload is 300 hours in total.
-Duration of the Module The module takes one semester to complete.
+Duration of the Module The module takes one semester to o complete.